YiZheng-zy/IGVA/README.md

     <img src="images/radar_chart.png" width="70%"></a>
 </p>

-Performance comparison of our method against the baseline model and two competing fusion approaches.
+Performance comparison of our method against the baseline model () and two competing fusion approaches().